stackitcloud/terraform-provider-stackit/docs/resources/loadbalancer.md

 ### Configuring the supporting infrastructure

 The example below uses OpenStack to create the network, router, a public IP address and a compute instance.
+The STACKIT Loadbalancer Service automatically adjust necessary Security Groups to its targets,
+to avoid unnecessary changes in the terraform plan utilising the lifecycle function of terraform can be used.

 ## Example Usage